What follows is an index of twenty five comedy acts that I would have liked to have seen live but sadly did not get or have not yet had the chance…

 As a lasting memorial, sculptor Graham Ibbotson (who has created numerous statues of famous comedians including Max Miller and Ken Dodd) made a statue of Eric Morecambe which was unveiled by Her Majesty The Queen on Morecambe sea-front in 1999; a separate statue of Ernie Wise was unveiled in his Yorkshire home town of Morley in 2010; and one of them both together (revealed in 2016) which stands in the foyer of Blackpool Winter Gardens Theatre.

 To bring such joy to millions of people over a forty-year career is the legacy of Morecambe and Wise.
 In many television tributes and repeats, the comedian Dave Allen once said; ‘I think of Morecambe and Wise and I smile.’
+Morecambe and Wise are why I love stand-up comedy and the reason my blog and podcast exist.
 They were two comedy greats and as the famous song that was to become their theme tune that closed nearly every popular television show said, they really did bring us sunshine.

 BOB MONKHOUSE OBE